Call us on +44 (0)20 7465 4300

 • If you and your partner do not wish to use the embryos, the clinic will discuss options such as donating them for research or allowing them to perish.

-For further information, please contact Sarah Williams, Partner and modern family law and children lawyer in the Family Department or, alternatively, telephone on 020 7465 4300
+For further information, please contact Harriet Errington, Partner and modern family law specialist lawyer in the Payne Hicks Beach Family Department and or alternatively, telephone on 020 7465 4300.

 To learn more about Modern Family Law, visit our dedicated webpage and download a free copy of our Essential Guide to Modern Familyhere.